 Opening: 2016.
 Photos © Alila Hotels & Resorts

-The Six Senses brand of luxury fits well in the rainforest island of St Lucia, in the eastern Caribbean, renowned for high life and style.
-The Six Senses Freedom Bay is placed at the foot of two volcanic spires, with access to a long and sandy beach.
+Freedom Bay Resort is placed at the foot of two volcanic spires, with access to a long and sandy beach.
 Its 73 pool villas and pool suites, will all provide dramatic views of the turquoise ocean and lush Pitons.

 28Ace Hotel New Orleans, Louisiana, US